 I’ve been playing D&D for a long time.
 But apparently, I’m not the only one.
 There is an ever growing number of Dungeons & Dragons players out there.
 But, how many D&D players are there worldwide?

+Wizards of the Coast claims that over 50 million people have played dungeons and dragons worldwide.
 There are currently an estimated 13.7 million active tabletop D&D players worldwide.
 Since the inception of D&D in 1974, that number has continued to grow.
-And with D&D becoming more mainstream, projections are that the number of D&D players will continue to rise.

 Of course, estimating the number of active D&D players is not easy.
 So I did a little research and here is how I’ve calculated my estimate.